paulyuk/simple-agent-af/README.md

 dotnet run
 ```

-The application will ask the AI agent to tell a joke about a pirate, first with a synchronous call and then with streaming output.
+The application will ask the AI agent about the three laws of robotics, first with a synchronous call and then with streaming output.

 ## Authentication

-The application uses `AzureCliCredential` for authentication.
+The application uses `DefaultAzureCredential` for authentication.
 Make sure you're logged in to Azure CLI:

 ```bash
 az login
 ```

+## Learn More

+For more information about building Azure AI Agents using Agent Framework 2.0, see the [official documentation](https://learn.microsoft.com/en-us/agent-framework/).